cycfi/q/docs/dev_log.md

 `modules/`, so the Antora build ignores it).
 Significant updates only.
 Narrative: what changed and why, not how.

+## 2026-07-21

+`00a1cc23` New `q::peak_picker`, a causal derivative-based local-maximum picker, to replace the schmitt-against-an-envelope `q::peak` for landmark work now that the signal conditioner thins the signal to roughly one peak per cycle.
+The core is a first-difference sign change, reporting the exact apex amplitude one sample after the peak, with no lagging envelope to bias the level and no decay constant to tune.
+It reports every local maximum; selectivity is added by qualifiers composed around it, Q style, as `gate(pk(s), rms(s))`.

+A qualifier that judges a peak against a running measure does not build its own
+follower: the caller, which usually already runs that measure, injects it at the call.
+That collapsed what began as separate level, RMS, and mean-of-|s| gates into one stateless `peak_gate` (apex above a ratio of the injected level; a level of 0 keeps positive peaks, a peak-envelope tracks a decaying note, the RMS over a period marks one crest per cycle).
+Two more ship: `peak_min_slope` (rise into the peak, from an injected slope, over a threshold) and `peak_z_score` (Brakel's real-time z-score, the one qualifier that keeps its own state, its baseline being specific to the signal).
+A reference page with figures accompanies it.

 ## 2026-07-19

 `8aad25c1` note_number() could hand back garbage for anything that wasn't a real